giftyemefatechhub/sustainableproject/round/2023/weekly-log.md

 Week 07 - TDD and Documentation
 ---------------------

-The final week of part 2, discuss TDD and generate documentation.
+Discuss TDD and generate documentation and prepare to submit A2 next week.

 **Teacher activities**